-When making edits or updates to your site, you may need to put your site in maintenance mood to ensure your user experience is not ruined.
-In this mode, instead of seeing your site, users see a page telling them your site is under maintenance and will be up soon.
+When making edits or updates to your WordPress sites, you may need to put your site in maintenance mood to ensure your user experience is not ruined.
+In maintenance mode for WordPress, instead of seeing your site, users see a page telling them your site is under maintenance and will be up soon.

 In other cases, your site may still be in development and you may decide to put up a coming soon page to signify that you are launching soon.

 WordPress has a default maintenance page.
 The problem is, it is not pleasant looking.
 Thus, it’s best to use a maintenance mode plugin.
-With these plugins, you can create a coming soon page, a launch page, a maintenance page, etc. Even more, you can capture leads with these plugins while still working on your website.
+With activating the plugin, you can create a coming soon page, a launch page, a maintenance page, etc. Even more, you can capture leads with maintenance plugins while still working on your website.

 In this article, we will be examining what maintenance mode plugins are.
 We will also consider some of the best plugins for putting your website maintenance of coming soon mode.